calculensis/calculensis.github.io/content/about.md

 <img align=right src="images/me-summer-2022.jpg" width=200/>

-Hello, I'm Kayla Lewis, a professor in the New York City area who loves using and thinking about decision intelligence, that is, those parts of data science, the behavioral sciences, and managerial science that are most relevant to decision making.
+Hello, I'm Kayla Lewis, a professor in the New York City area who loves using and thinking about applied rationality, critical systems thinking (an approach that embraces many kinds of systemic perspectives), and artificial intelligence.

-Herein I write especially about how we can use simple math models, systems thinking, and machine learning to improve the quality of our decisions.
+Herein I write especially about how we can use these tools and approaches to improve the quality of our decisions.

 Got comments or questions?
 Contact me here: